christiskatsouris/ivxPredictive/README.md

 ## Notes

-1. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html), can be found in the R package [ivx](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).
+1. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html) along with related statistical inference and empirical applications has been prepared as an R package [ivx](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).

 2. The Matlab code of the original IVX instrumentation method can be found on the website of [Michalis Stamatogiannis](https://sites.google.com/site/mpstamatogiannis/home).